danzi13/Ingredient-Subsitutions/README.md

 The project is designed to give ingredient subsitutions in recipes!

-scraping_script.py will get nutrient / price information for pages in Amazon Fresh
+scraping_script.py will get nutrient / price information for specific pages in Amazon Fresh

 graph_noding.py will place food-json's in similar embedding space based on nutrients, also has bias walk to see similar items